mysql/mysql-utilities/doc/man/mysqldbcompare.rst

 .. option:: --server1=<source>

-   Connection information for the first server in the form:
+   Connection information for the first server in the format:
    <user>:<password>@<host>:<port>:<socket>

 .. option:: --server2=<source>

-   Connection information for the second server in the form:
+   Connection information for the second server in the format:
    <user>:<password>@<host>:<port>:<socket>

 .. option:: --show-reverse

    Produce a transformation report containing the SQL statements to conform the object definitions specified in reverse.
-For example if --changes-for is set to server1, also generate the transformation for server2.
-Note: the reverse changes are annotated and marked as comments.
+For example, if --changes-for is set to server1, also generate the transformation for server2.
+Note: The reverse changes are annotated and marked as comments.

 .. option:: --skip-data-check

-   Skip data consistency check.
+   Skip the data consistency check.

 .. option:: --skip-diff

-   Skip the object diff step.
+   Skip the object diff check.

 .. option:: --skip-object-compare

-   Skip object comparison step.
+   Skip the object comparison check.

 .. option:: --skip-row-count

-   Skip row count step.
+   Skip the row count check.

 .. option:: --verbose, -v

    Control how much information is displayed.
+This option can be used multiple times to increase the amount of information.
 For example, -v = verbose, -vv = more verbose, -vvv = debug.

 .. option:: --version